 Where to begin?
-After 25 years, this game offers all kinds of opportunity for second guessing.
+After 25-plus years, this game offers all kinds of opportunity for second guessing.
 It was another era, of course, and we shouldn’t expect that the Blue Jays and Braves would manage by today’s norms any more than we’d expect the 1927 Yankees to bat Babe Ruth second, but it’s fun to contrast the playing styles.

 To start, let’s skip ahead to the bottom of the ninth, since that inning alone was managed completely differently than it would be today.
 Here’s a partial list of the more noteworthy decisions made by Jimy Williams (who was managing in place of the ejected Bobby Cox) and Cito Gaston:

 • The Braves allowed Steve Avery to start the ninth inning of a tie game, even though he had already thrown 113 pitches and was now facing the Blue Jays’ batting order for the fourth time.

 • In 1992, Dave Winfield was a 41-year-old, Hall of Fame-bound cleanup hitter with 432 career home runs to his name.
 He had one sacrifice in the last year.
 And yet with nobody out and two on, he laid down a sac bunt (to his credit, it was a pretty good one).
 Even the Braves were surprised; Brian Hunter was playing deep at first base – not the ideal position to field a bunt attempt.